vishalicious213/js30-02-clock/README.md

     - removed transform rotations from css and calculated them using JavaScript
 - changed colors of clock hands
 - added digital clock at bottom
+    - use same time values from analog clock
+    - format each time element and render it
+- added current date at bottom
+    - get new date
+    - separate into day, month, date, year elements
+    - format each date element and render it
 - new background

 ## JavaScript concepts